-The vertical jump test measures the difference between a jump straight up off both feet, and the reach height.
+The vertical jump test measures the difference between a jump straight up off both feet and the reach height.
 The result is therefore independent of someone's actual height, and can generally be considered how high the feet get off the ground.
 See a description of the Vertical Jump fitness test.

-These vertical jump results are taken from combine and draft camp fitness testing and other reliable sources, where the test procedure is known to be a standardized vertical jump technique, and the testing is conducted by qualified sports science staff.
+The following vertical jump results are taken from combine and draft camp fitness testing and other reliable sources, where the test procedure is known to be a standardized vertical jump technique, and the testing is conducted by qualified sports science staff.
 These are the best scores as far as we know from each combine, though results from some years are unknown.
 These are not the top four best jumps, for example there are many more from the NFL testing with jumps over 43".

 Standing Vertical Jump (countermovement, no step)